Before We Opened the Door

 The house is near the end — and yet still breathing.

-Perhaps houses know something people forget: that endings and beginnings often share the same doorway.
+Perhaps houses know something people forget: endings and beginnings often share the same doorway.

 The family feels lost in an issue spiral.
-And yet the family is coming together to tackle the problem.
+And yet it is coming together to tackle the problem.
 That is the signal that the story is not over.

 There is a version of the future where the family retires part-time here — not to escape life, but to match it.
 When life slows down, the town fits who they become.
 A place that once felt heavy becomes the right size again.